akeneo/pim-docs/reference/import_export/index.rst

 .. note::

-  The import part has been widely re-worked in 1.4: a new system has been introduced, and the old one is deleted since 1.6 version.
+  The import part has been widely re-worked in 1.4: a new system has been introduced.
+The old system has been marked as deprecated for 2 minor versions (1.4 and 1.5) and is now deleted since 1.6 version.

 .. note::

-  You can take a look at the cookbook section to practise through examples :doc:`/cookbook/import_export/index`.
+  You can have a look at the cookbook section to practise through examples :doc:`/cookbook/import_export/index`.

 .. toctree::
     :maxdepth: 2